Nathan Craig: Torquay United

-Craig Joined Torquay United after a successful trial in 2012 and went on to make 47 appearances, scoring 1 goal.
+Craig Joined Torquay United after a successful trial in 2012 and went on to make 47 appearances, scoring 1 goal a freekick.
 Following the club's relegation to the Conference in May 2014 Craig, along with 7 other teammates, was placed on the transfer list.
 On 7 June 2014 following the player's request, his contract was mutually terminated.

 Caernarfon Town

 Recently he was reunited with his hometown club after leaving Torquay United.
 Craig has scored 14 goals in the first 18 games of the 16/17 season.
 This was followed by an excellent return of 21 goals in 26 games so far in 2017/2018.
 Craig scored 13 league goals as Caernarfon returned to the Welsh premier league in 18/19, with the team finishing an impressive 4th and qualifying for the Europa league play off.

-On 22 June 2020, the club announced on Twitter that Craig had departed the club, for a “new challenge”, later revealed to be Flint Town United.
+On 22 June 2020, the club announced on Twitter that Craig had departed the club, for a "new challenge", later revealed to be Flint Town United.

 Craig later returned to Caernarfon appearing in only one match before moving to Porthmadog.

 He announced his retirement in April 2022, citing injuries as the reason.

 International career

 Craig made a goalscoring debut for the Wales under-17 side on 27 August 2007 during a 2–1 victory over Belgium after replacing Matthew Hurdman as a first-half substitute.
-Two months after making his debut, Craig was included in the squad for the qualifying round of the 2008 UEFA European Under-17 Football Championship, making appearances in matches against Spain and Andorra.
+Two months after making his debut, Craig was included in the squad for the qualifying round of the 2008 UEFA European Under-17 Championship, making appearances in matches against Spain and Andorra.
 Having advanced to the elite round of qualifying, Craig played in all three group matches as Wales finished second in their group, failing to qualify for the tournament.

 He made his debut for the Wales under-21 side against Bosnia and Herzegovina in October 2009.

 Personal life

 Craig was born in the town of Caernarfon in Wales and speaks fluent Welsh and English.
-His father is Caernarfon's number 1 limo driver Gerald Craig.
-His Cousin Osian is famous for his prowess on the local Gwynant climb.